 - Thirdly, the international economic model does not work for small farmers.
 Consistent evidence shows how market liberalization has been designed to benefit the rich while poor people simply do not matter.

-"Inserting a small farmer into the international market
+"Inserting a small farmer into the international market is exploitative to the farmer no matter what."

 If in the course of earning income, you can expect to be systematically exploited, have decision-making choices over what is grown and how taken away from you, and be left with denuded natural environs, then this is a heavy price to pay for so-called empowerment.